 Your body has no way of storing zinc like it can Vitamin D, so you have to eat zinc-rich foods or take a supplement regularly.
 If you choose the supplement option, do it a couple of times a week, not every day.
 Choose a gluconate or an amino acid chelate form.

 In case you were wondering…

 Why didn’t I talk about 5-HTP, Tryptophan, GABA, Theanine or St. John’s Wort?
-Well, these may work, but they don’t address the root cause of the problem – poor nutrition.
+Well, these are band-aids.
+They don’t address the root cause of the problem – poor nutrition and inflammation.
 Other than SAM-e, all the other supplements recommended here are actual nutrients that you need on a daily basis.
 Once you’ve met those needs either through your diet or with supplements, then you can start looking at other ingredients.

 |DISCLAIMER: This website is for your education and general health information only.
 The ideas and suggestions contained on this website are not to be used as a substitute for medical advice, diagnosis or treatment from your doctor for any health condition or problem.
 Users of this website should not rely on information provided on this website for their own health problems.
 Any questions regarding your own health should be addressed to your own physician.|